VainF/TinyFusion/README.md

 ## 0. Shallow Diffusion Transformers

-This work presents TinyFusion, a learnable depth pruning method for diffusion transformers, designed to optimize recoverability through a joint learning process of pruning decisions and weight updates.
-By focusing on creating shallow, efficient models, TinyFusion significantly reduces computational costs while maintaining strong performance across various architectures.
+This work presents TinyFusion, a learnable **depth pruning** method for diffusion transformers.
+We highlight two key findings:

+1) **Is calibration loss a reliable indicator?** Our experiments show that, pruned models with low calibration loss may not guarantee good post-finetuning performance.
+2) **Optimizing the recoverability.** The key idea of TinyFusion is to optimize the recoverability of pruned model, which ensures better performance after finetuning.

 <div align="center">
  <img src="assets/framework.png" alt="Scalability" style="display:block; margin-left:auto; margin-right:auto;">